 Thank you for your service!

-First Responder Combo License and Disabled First Responder Lifetime Fishing License holders are exempt from purchasing a Habitat Stamp each year.
+First Responder Combo License and First Responder Lifetime Fishing License holders are exempt from purchasing a Habitat Stamp each year.
 These licenses will only be valid as long as the applicant maintains their Colorado residency.

 The Blue Spruce Parks Pass allows first responder residents with a permanent occupational disability to:

 - Receive an annual state park pass free of charge.